Everest Base Camp Trek - 14 days

 -

-Required Documents for Everest Base Camp Trekking
+Required Documents and Permits for Everest Base Camp Trekking

 Passport and Visa

 - You'll need a valid passport (valid for at least six months) and a Nepal tourist visa.
-The visa can be obtained on arrival at Tribhuvan International Airport in Kathmandu.
+You can obtain the visa on arrival at Tribhuvan International Airport in Kathmandu.

 - For a 14-day trek, the 30-day visa is ideal, as it costs around US$ 50.